evansbenj/XT_WW_WZ_WY/2025_WZYsims.md

 }
 print "Creating output file: $outputfile1\n";

-print OUTFILE1 "Generation WW WZ ZZ ZY WY W Z Y\n";
+print OUTFILE1 "Generation WW WZ ZZ ZY WY W Z Y SexRatio\n";

 my $population_size=6000; # use a number that is divisible by 2 and also by 3